 If you suspect that your toilet has a weak flush due to a vent system issue, call a plumber immediately.
 Vent systems are not something that you’ll be able to troubleshoot yourself, even with the help of Google and Youtube.

 Your plumber will inspect the vent pipe on your roof and use specialized equipment to check for a blockage.
 If they find a blockage, they’ll use tools to break it up or flush it out.

-Check out the video below to get a look at what your plumber will do if he or she suspects a clog in the vent pipe.
+Check out this video to get a look at what your plumber will do if he or she suspects a clog in the vent pipe.
 Again, I do not recommend trying this yourself.

 If your plumber doesn’t find a blockage, they will run several other tests and inspections to identify and solve the issue.